Custom Event Notification Templates¶

 - Monitor: {{ df_monitor_checker_name }} (Alert Strategy: {{ df_monitor_name }})

-Then, after generating an error
+Then, after an error

 Output Event Name: